lamsond/csa-pong/instructions/part3.md

 ![triggy](https://i.imgur.com/AUEeVhO.png)

 Notice, the y value is negative due to the coordinate system we use in Graphics.
 So all we will do for now in the move method is increment x by `speed*cos(theta)` and y by `-speed*sin(theta)`.
 You may use the static methods `Math.sin()` and `Math.cos()` to calculate these, just note they expect an input in **radians**.
-Fortunately there is another method called `Math.degreesToRadians()` that can be chained together to convert this for us.
+Fortunately there is another method called `Math.toRadians()` that can be chained together to convert this for us.
 Don't worry about reflections yet, we'll just let the ball travel off the screen for now.

 ### Setting up the Animation Cycle